deamorim2/sdbs/EN-US/spatial_joins_advanced.rst

 In this section we will

-* Load the ``nyc_census_sociodata.sql`` table
+#.Load the ``nyc_census_sociodata.sql`` table
-* Create a spatial table for census tracts
+#.Create a spatial table for census tracts
-* Join the attribute data to the spatial data
+#.Join the attribute data to the spatial data
-* Carry out some analysis using our new data
+#.Carry out some analysis using our new data

 Loading nyc_census_sociodata.sql
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~